-Tour the Smith-McDowell House, Asheville’s first mansion and oldest surviving structure, now restored as a history museum.
+Tour the fascinating 1840s Smith-McDowell House, Asheville’s first mansion and oldest surviving structure, now restored as a history museum for the area.
+Built by one of antebellum North Carolina’s most influential citizens, this National Register property was once the home of mayors, a Confederate Major, and friends of the Vanderbilts at nearby Biltmore Estate (just three miles away).
+In fact, it was built 55 years before the Biltmore House.
 It is one of our Top 10 Civil War Sites.
-Built by one of antebellum North Carolina’s most influential citizens, this National Register property was once the home of mayors, a Confederate Major, and friends of the Vanderbilts at nearby Biltmore Estate (just three miles away).

 The four-story mansion was built on a plantation south of Asheville approximately 20 years before the Civil War.
 Constructed on a hill’s summit, ringed by picturesque mountains, the manse was constructed by slave labor.
 During a time when most people lived in log cabins, the imposing structure was composed of rare brick.